Adult Women with ADHD

 The Underrepresentation of Women in ADHD Research

 Historically, ADHD research focused primarily on boys, leading to a skewed understanding of the disorder.
-This bias resulted in diagnostic criteria largely based on male presentations, often overlooking the subtler, more internalized symptoms commonly seen in women.
-Consequently, many women struggle silently, their struggles dismissed or misattributed to other conditions.
-This lack of recognition can have significant impacts on their self-esteem, relationships, and career paths.
+This bias resulted in diagnostic criteria largely based on male presentations.
+These criteria often overlook the subtler, more internalized symptoms commonly seen in women.
+Women are often diagnosed much later in life, sometimes only after their own children receive a diagnosis.

-Hormonal Fluctuations
+How Hormonal Fluctuations Impact Symptoms

-The Burden of Masking
+The Burden of Masking and Internalized Stereotypes

 Common ADHD Symptoms in Women